Raphire/SusAlert/README.md

 - The bosstimer must be visible on-screen, this can be changed in Gameplay Settings > Interfaces > Information Windows > Boss kill timer.
 - Chatwindow MUST be opaque (0% transparency), this can be changed in the Gameplay Settings > Interfaces > Appearance > Transparency.
+- Interface scaling needs to be at 100% (this is the default).
 - Game messages need to be turned on (plugin is tested with fontsize 12).

 ## Installation